Hard Topics: How are babies made?

 That's why it's up to YOU to approach them every year.
 Don't wait for them to come to you because they may never!
 (And take it from me, silence does NOT mean ignorance.)

 (SIDE NOTE: If you're sweating right now just thinking about doing this, please reach out to me!
 As a Birth Doula and Childbirth Educator, I've helped lots of families navigate this topic, and I would love to create a strategy that's best for you and your family.)

 The bottom line is that we are our children's biggest educators.
 We want them to learn about the big things in life from us and not the neighbor kid down the street who may not have his facts straight!
-It’s never easy to tell our kids the truth about topics we'd rather avoid, but consider this another chance to rely on God as you parent through sex, faith, and beyond!
+It’s never easy to tell our kids the truth about topics we'd rather avoid (even when it's about the Virgin Mary during Advent), but consider this another chance to rely on God as you parent your kids about life.